-The State requires us to test for lead and copper once per year.
-Because the concentrations of these contaminants have been consistently low within the Village of Candor, we were exempted from this testing for 2016.
-However, due to heightened national and local publicity of lead and copper in public/private water systems, we paid for additional testing at both pump stations.
-All test results were well below regulatory limits (refer to above chart for exact levels).
+The State requires us to test for lead and copper once every 3 years.
+The concentrations of these contaminants have been consistently low within the Village of Candor with test results well below regulatory limits (refer to the above chart for exact levels).